michaeledwardescobar/nycdep-waterbody-advisory/analysis/README.md

   the old system updated this table.
 - **Hours** — how many advisory hours remained at that last update.
 - **Expires** — when that advisory was due to end.
 Stored as a computer timestamp (milliseconds since Jan 1, 1970).
-The strange value -62135596800000 is the system's way of writing "no advisory".
+The value -62135596800000 is the system's way of writing "no advisory".
 - **Creation_1 / Creator_1** — when each row was created and by whom: all 45
   on April 4, 2019, by a DEP staff account.
-This dates the 45-waterbody system to spring 2019.
 - **EditDate_1 / Editor_1** — an authorship stamp from April 2019.
 Note it did
   *not* update when the live advisory columns changed (Expires shows June 2026 while EditDate_1 still shows 2019), so it records when the rows were